Art for Cancer Wellness

 Ideal for adults currently undergoing cancer treatments and those who are within six months of treatments.

-Tuesdays, 7 PM to 8:30 PM ET
+First Wednesdays, 7 to 8:30 PM ET

 - March 4